 Seeing how small teams gain so much traction with their products without including a personal “overhead” like a product manager made me think about this role (which is what I do for money, too).

-One of the key learnings I took away from a journey to the US in 2013 was that I just had to learn how to design and how to code (of course I know that just don’t »learn« design).
-It would be a requirement if I wanted to stay relevant for the process of digital product development in the upcoming years.
+One of the key learnings I took away from a journey to the US in 2013 was that I just had to learn how to design and how to code (of course I know that don’t »learn« design).
+It would be a requirement if I wanted to stay relevant to the process of digital product development in the upcoming years.